 With this in mind, I break lighting down into 3 categories:

 You need it for areas like utility rooms or kitchens, where defined jobs take place.
 Big, bright, and even lighting is the main focus here.
 Look for recessed lighting options combined with hanging chandeliers like the one above.

 General lighting works best in triangles.
 Triangle configurations create even lighting to fill any room easily.
 Augment general lighting with task and accent lighting to make the most of your space.
 If there's a corner where your recessed lighting doesn't quite reach, enhance your space with a corner table and lamp or a standing lamp.

 3. Accent Lighting

 Accent lighting enhances the feeling of a space.
-Your kitchen need lots of task lighting, because of all the activities involved in food preparation.
+Your kitchen needs lots of task lighting because of all the activities involved in food preparation.
 Many times, the kitchen is also a hangout area in your home.

 To soften the atmosphere from bright task lighting, just add a dimmer switch to existing overhead fixtures.
 You’ll create a cozy, inviting atmosphere to encourage lots of great conversations and unexpected moments, like a dance off!!

 How to Add New Lighting